Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Simulation Results

-Then we show the decoding performance of our FFNN-based decoder for heavy hexagon codes of distances 3, 5, and 7 for depolarizing noise models in terms of Logical $X$ (bitflip) and Logical $Z$ (phase flip) errors.
-Our model outperforms the performance of the existing decoders.
+Lastly, we present the performance of our FFNN-based decoder for heavy hexagonal codes of distances 3, 5, and 7 in the case of depolarizing noise in terms of logical $X$ (bit flip) and logical $Z$ (phase flip) errors in Table~\ref{tab:depol}.
+Our model outperforms the existing decoders.

-Hence for depolarization noise model, using FFNN based decoder, the threshold is 0.0245 in case of heavy hexagon code.
-Note: For depolarization noise model, using FFNN based decoder, the threshold was 0.03 in case of surface code \cite{bhoumik2022ml}.
+Hence for depolarization noise model, the threshold of our FFNN based decoder is 0.0245 in the case of heavy hexagonal code, which is much higher than that of MWPM, i.e., 0.0045 \cite{chamberland2020topological}.
+Hence our proposed ML-based decoding method achieves $\sim 5\times$ higher values of threshold than that by MWPM.
+Further, ML based decoders have better (higher) pseudo threshold that MWPM.
+Note: For depolarization noise model, the threshold for FFNN based decoding was 0.03 with surface code \cite{bhoumik2022ml}.